Avantiermv/Avantiermv/README.md

-# Hi, I am Marcos Vinicius 😁
+# Hi, I'm Marcos Vinicius 👋

 #### I'm a Computer Science student at the Federal Institute of Maranhão (IFMA - BRAZIL 🇧🇷 ) and I'm currently in my 2st term.